 Most MSPs would have kept them on the overpriced software, because switching is hard work.
 Most MSPs cannot build custom software at all.
 Most MSPs do not renegotiate vendor contracts, because that is not what they sell.

 We did all three — because that is what a technology director actually does.
-Same budget.
-Real capability.
 That is the difference between IT support and technology leadership.

 In an industry where MSPs are largely commodified and interchangeable, clients leave constantly — usually over price, because there is nothing else to compare.
 When the only differentiator is the invoice, the relationship is disposable.